 Acts chapter 15 is a pivotal point in the New Testament.
 The gospel had been taken to the Gentile city of Antioch and a thriving church was established there; Jewish law had not been part of the message preached; only the gospel of justification by faith was.
 However, it wasn’t long before some of the converted Jews (15:5) tried to impose circumcision on the new believers, which entailed keeping the whole law of Moses.
 The apostles and elders gathered together to discuss the issue and its implications for the Church; this gathering has come to be known as the Jerusalem Council.

-Luke tells us that there was “much debate” (Acts 15:7) and then Peter got up and addressed the council; he reminded them that God had sent him to the Gentiles, so that by his mouth they “should hear the word of the gospel, and believe.
-And God, which knoweth the hearts, bare them witness, giving them the Holy Ghost, even as he did unto us; And put no difference between us and them, purifying their hearts by faith” (15:7-8).
-Peter then put his finger on the heart of the issue – the burden of having to fulfil the law of Moses instead of receiving the gospel of Jesus by faith.
-He said “Now therefore why tempt ye God, to put a yoke of bondage upon the neck of the disciples, which neither our fathers nor we were able to bear?
-But we believe that through the grace of the Lord Jesus Christ we shall be saved, even as they” (Acts 15:10-11).
+Luke tells us that there was “much debate” (Acts 15:7) and then Peter got up and addressed the council; he reminded them that God had sent him to the Gentiles (15:7-8).
+He then put his finger on the heart of the issue – the burden of having to fulfil the law of Moses instead of receiving the gospel of Jesus by faith.
+“Now therefore why tempt ye God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?
+But we believe that through the grace of the Lord Jesus Christ, we shall be saved, even as they” (Acts 15:10-11).

-Referring to this yoke of bondage that Peter mentioned, the apostle Paul told the council that God has made us alive in Christ, having forgiven our sins and “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it away, nailing it to the cross…” (Col 2:13-14).
-And he tells us, “before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed” (Gal 3:23).
+Referring to this yoke of bondage that Peter mentioned, the apostle Paul told the council that God has made us alive in Christ, having forgiven our sins and “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to the cross…” (Col 2:13-14).
+And he tells us, “…before faith came, we were kept under the law, shut up unto the faith which should afterward be revealed” (Gal 3:23).
 Thus, the Law of Moses was shown to be obsolete and a burden too heavy to be borne, and should not be imposed on the Gentile churches.
 So I ask again, “Why would God inflict another thousand years of law-keeping and animal sacrifices on the Jews?”